 S&box is an in-development sandbox game/engine designed as a sequel to the legendary Garry’s Mod (2006), a game that turned Valve’s Source Engine into a multiplayer playground and content creation tool which has spawned games, memes, and machinima.
-In the latest s&box development update the studio revealed significant additions to the software’s VR support.
+In the latest s&box development update the studio revealed the latest additions to the software’s VR support.

-Update (September 1st, 2021): In the latest development update for s&box the team highlighted the latest VR developments being built into the engine.
+In the latest development update for s&box the team highlighted the latest VR developments being built into the engine.

 The team has added VR controller and tracker tracking allowing basic hand tracking and full body tracking via additional tracking pucks.
 Tracking can be used to animate characters inside the game, as demonstrated by developer @gvarados, who has also added early support for VRChat avatars inside of s&box.